What Is a Microcontroller?

 Special functioning block

 Several microcontrollers are used only for some special applications for example space systems and robotics.
 These controllers hold additional ports to do such special operations.
-This reflected as a special functioning block.
+This is reflected as a special functioning block.

 We can find microcontrollers all around; every device that calculates, stores, controls, or displays information must have microcontrollers.
 From cell phones to smartwatches to ACs to washing machines to vehicles all are the applications of microcontrollers.
 We can also find microcontrollers inside keyboards, mice, modems, printers, and other peripherals.
 A microcontroller makes it easy to add types for example the ability to store measurements, to create and store user routines, and to show messages and waveforms.
 Further, the following are areas where MCUs are extensively being used: